Should I Invest In Dividend Or Growth Stocks?

 - Investors have the ability to DRIP (Dividend Reinvestment Plan) their dividend payments back into the companies that pay them.
 This allows investors to reinvest their money back into the companies and create a snowball effect.

-If you’re interested in checking out some dividend stocks to add to your portfolio, check out this list of the top 10 Canadian dividend stocks and the top 5 dividend stocks for 2017 by Jen Wieczner from Fortune.
+If you’re interested in checking out some dividend stocks to add to your portfolio, check out this list of the top 5 dividend stocks for 2017 by Jen Wieczner from Fortune.

 So what exactly is the best investment strategy?